In this article, we discuss what blade chuck steak is, why it’s so great, where you can find it, how to prepare it, and how to cook it to perfection.

 The chuck primal is the large section of meat around the shoulder area of the cow.
 It’s made up of many intersecting muscles, which means lots of interconnective tissue and fatty marbling through.

-The shoulder area also gets a lot of exercise which usually creates a tough piece of meat.
-However, some parts are much more tender that come from the top blade and surrounding areas, such as the blade chuck steak.
+The shoulder area also gets a lot of exercise which usually creates tough pieces of meat.
+However, some parts are much more tender, those that come from the top blade and surrounding areas, such as Denver steak, and our topic for today the blade chuck steak.

 If you take note of the intersecting muscles and change of grain throughout, it will help you to understand the best way to cook it.

 The different types of Chuck steak are determined by the cut and position in the chuck primal, as well as the amount of cartilage within the meat, which in turn will affect the tenderness of the steak.